filamentphp/filament/packages/admin/docs/02-resources/06-relation-managers.md

 ## Getting started

-"Relation managers" in Filament allow administrators to list, create, attach, associate, edit, detach, dissociate and delete related many records without leaving the resource's Edit page.
+"Relation managers" in Filament allow administrators to list, create, attach, associate, edit, detach, dissociate and delete related records without leaving the resource's Edit page.
 Resource classes contain a static `getRelations()` method that is used to register relation managers for your resource.

 To create a relation manager, you can use one of the following commands, depending on the relationship type: